galexandrade/herodev-io/content/blog/react-custom-hooks-giving-you-super-powers.md

 **React-DnD**

 Another good example of a library completely changed by hooks is React-DnD that helps us drag and drop elements.
-Before hooks, the code to to make your drag and drop the code looked like a nightmare, only who was familiar with the library could understand what was going on.
+Before hooks, the code to make a drag and drop component looked like a nightmare, only who was familiar with the library could understand what was going on.
 Take a look at [DragSource](https://react-dnd.github.io/react-dnd/docs/api/drag-source) higher order component and also [DropTarget](https://react-dnd.github.io/react-dnd/docs/api/drop-target) under Legacy Decorator API on the React-Dnd documentation to have an idea what what I am talking about.

-Since hooks was introduced to React-DnD it is been much easier to understand the code. \`useDrag\` and \`useDrop\` is much more readable, eve if you are not familiar with the library, you know that is doing, for instance, if a component is using \`useDrag\` you presume that component is draggable.
+Since hooks was introduced to React-DnD it has been much easier to understand the code. \`useDrag\` and \`useDrop\` is much more readable, even if you are not familiar with the library, you know what it is doing, for instance, if a component is using \`useDrag\` you presume that component is draggable.

 ```javascript
 import { useDrag } from 'react-dnd';